 - NEW SECTION.
 Section 6.
 Combined-use marijuana licensing -- requirements.
-(1) The department may issue a total of eight combined-use marijuana licenses to entities that are: - 18 (a) a federally recognized tribe located in the state; or - (b) a business entity that is majority-owned by a federally recognized tribe located in the state. - (2) A combined-use marijuana license consists of one tier 1 canopy license and one dispensary license allowing for the operation of a dispensary.
-Cultivation and dispensary facilities must be located at the same licensed premises. - (3) A combined-use marijuana licensee shall operate its cultivation and dispensary facilities on land that is located: - (a) within 25 air-miles of the exterior boundary of the associated tribal reservation; and - 26 (b) in a county that has satisfied the local government approval provisions in 16-12-301. - (4) An applicant under this section must satisfy all licensing requirements under this chapter and is subject to all fees and taxes associated with the cultivation and sale of marijuana or marijuana products
+(1) The department may issue a total of eight combined-use marijuana licenses to entities that are: - (a) a federally recognized tribe located in the state; or - (b) a business entity that is majority-owned by a federally recognized tribe located in the state. - (2) A combined-use marijuana license consists of one tier 1 canopy license and one dispensary license allowing for the operation of a dispensary.
+Cultivation and dispensary facilities must be located at the same licensed premises. - 27 (3) A combined-use marijuana licensee shall operate its cultivation and dispensary facilities on land 28 that is located:

-- (5) A license granted under this section must be operated in compliance with all requirements imposed under this chapter. - (6) After a tribe or a majority-owned business of that tribe is licensed under this section, that tribe or another majority-owned business of that tribe may not obtain another combined-use license until the prior license is relinquished, lapses, or is revoked by the department.
+1 (a) within 25 air-miles of the exterior boundary of the associated tribal reservation; and 2 (b) in a county that has satisfied the local government approval provisions in 16-12-301.
+3 (4) An applicant under this section must satisfy all licensing requirements under this chapter and is 4 subject to all fees and taxes associated with the cultivation and sale of marijuana or marijuana products 5 provided for in this chapter.
+6 (5) A license granted under this section must be operated in compliance with all requirements 7 imposed under this chapter.
+8 (6) After a tribe or a majority-owned business of that tribe is licensed under this section, that tribe or 9 another majority-owned business of that tribe may not obtain another combined-use license until the prior 10 license is relinquished, lapses, or is revoked by the department.
+11 12 NEW SECTION.

-- NEW SECTION.
 Section 7.
 Marijuana worker permit -- requirements.
-(1) A marijuana worker permit is required for an employee who performs work for or on behalf of a marijuana business if the individual participates in any aspect of the marijuana business. - (2) (a) Except as provided in subsection (2)(b), a marijuana business may not allow an employee to perform any work at the licensed premises until it has verified that that the employee has obtained a valid marijuana worker permit issued in accordance with this chapter. - (b) An employee of a former medical marijuana licensee in good standing with the department as of [the effective date of this section] shall obtain a marijuana worker permit within 90 days of [the effective date of this section]. - (3) An applicant for a marijuana worker permit shall submit: - (a) an application on a form prescribed by the department with information including the applicant's: - 19 (i) name; - 20 (ii) mailing address; - 21 (iii) date of birth; - 22 (iv) signature; and - (v) response to conviction history questions requested by the department; - 24 (b) a copy of a driver's license or identification card issued by one of the fifty states in the United 25 States or a passport; - (c) proof of having passed any training required by the department; and - 27 (d) a fee established by the department. - 28 (4) (a) Except as provided in subsection (4)(b), an application that does not contain the elements set
+(1) A marijuana worker 13 permit is required for an employee who performs work for or on behalf of a marijuana business if the individual 14 participates in any aspect of the marijuana business.
+15 (2) (a) Except as provided in subsection (2)(b), a marijuana business may not allow an employee to 16 perform any work at the licensed premises until it has verified that that the employee has obtained a valid 17 marijuana worker permit issued in accordance with this chapter. (b) An employee of a former medical marijuana licensee in good standing with the department as of 18 19 [the effective date of this section] shall obtain a marijuana worker permit within 90 days of [the effective date of 20 this section].
+21 (3) An applicant for a marijuana worker permit shall submit: 22 (a) an application on a form prescribed by the department with information including the applicant's: 23 name; 24 (ii) mailing address; 25 (iii) date of birth;

+(iv) signature; and

+- (v) response to conviction history questions requested by the department; - (b) a copy of a driver's license or identification card issued by one of the fifty states in the United